The Albuquerque Tribune

 The Albuquerque Tribune was an afternoon newspaper in Albuquerque, New Mexico, founded in 1922 by Carlton Cole Magee as Magee's Independent.
 It was published in the afternoon and evening Monday through Saturday.

 Scott Ware served as editor from 1995 to 2001.
-Other notable journalists who worked at the Tribune included Ollie Reed, Joline Gutierrez Krueger, and Terri Burke, who later served as the executive director of the Texas ACLU.
+Other journalists who worked at the Tribune include Ollie Reed Jr., Joline Gutierrez Krueger, and Terri Burke, who later served as the executive director of the Texas ACLU.

 On February 20, 2008, E. W. Scripps Company announced that the Tribune would close, effective February 23, 2008.
 The closure followed a seven-month effort by the company to sell the paper, which had declined in circulation from 42,000 in 1988 to about 10,000 in 2008.
 Governor Bill Richardson of New Mexico declared the paper's last day "Albuquerque Tribune Day" in his state, to "celebrate the Tribunes long and proud history and its honorable service to the state."

 Eileen Welsome of The Albuquerque Tribune won the Pulitzer Prize for National Reporting in 1994 for her series entitled "The Plutonium Experiment", a series about human radiation experiments that took place at the Walter E. Fernald State School of Massachusetts, among other locations.